vladyslav-dmitriev/js-shop/README.md

 - choose and filter products
 - create and view reviews
 - create order
+- order notification in the Telegram for the administrator (Telegram Bot API)
-- admin notification of order (Telegram Bot API)
+- error catch and notification in the Telegram (Telegram Bot API)

 ## Commands